Wells Fargo: Aggressive freezing and closing of bank accounts

 The Consumer Financial Protection Bureau found that, between 2011 and 2016, Wells Fargo had been freezing entire consumer deposit accounts based on automated fraud detection.
 This freeze extended to the entire account, not just the suspicious amount, and all access to funds was blocked.
 As a result, customers were unable to access their funds until the accounts were closed and the funds were returned.
 In 2022, the Consumer Financial Protection Bureau mandated that Wells Fargo provide $160 million in compensation to more than a million individuals, addressing the significant harm caused by its aggressive tactic of freezing and closing bank accounts during the period from 2011 to 2016.

 Banker blocked from leaving China

-On 17 July 2025, Mao Chenyue, a managing director of Wells Fargo, was subjected to an exit ban in China amid an investigation of a criminal case that involved her, as confirmed by Guo Jiakun, a spokesperson of the Ministry of Foreign Affairs.
-In response to her exit restrictions, WF announced that they would be suspending employee travel to China.
+On July 17, 2025, Mao Chenyue, a managing director of Wells Fargo, was subjected to an exit ban in China amid an investigation of a criminal case that involved her, as confirmed by Guo Jiakun, a spokesperson of the Ministry of Foreign Affairs.
+In response to her exit restrictions, WF announced that it would be suspending employee travel to China.